 The last time I hopped on my mountain bike, I was in my early 20s.
 Well along my career path with a successful startup behind me, my future was promising.
 I would ride every morning, through the bush, as fast as I could.
 Pushing my own limits like every irresponsible young adult should.
-It was my me time where I could think about the day ahead, and map out what needed to get done.
+It was my me-time where I could think about the day ahead, and map out what needed to get done.
 Yet, one fateful day, all that changed.

 My OLD Route

 I had created a route for myself which gave me the best of all worlds when it came to riding.
 My first leg to the forested area gave me a good chance to warm up.
 Arriving at the nature paths by Trent University in less than 10 minutes.
 Then I would have some fun “off the beaten path” for a bit and then would return back the way I came as fast as possible.
 Of course, there were other routes, trips, paths that got mixed in there.
-My parents at the time were living on Haliburton Lake, which lead to some awesome rides and many fond memories, including the reason I have a bear bell to this day.
+My parents at the time were living on Haliburton Lake, which leads to some awesome rides and many fond memories, including the reason I have a bear bell to this day.

-I was coming back full tilt, on my way home, I had just crossed Park Hill and it was pouring rain (never let rain stop you!).
+I was coming back full tilt, on my way home, I had just crossed Park Hill and it was pouring rain (never let the rain stop you!).
 Just as my trip curved around Nicholls Oval my back tire popped loudly with a sound akin to a gunshot.
 This was the first time that I had an inner tube fail.
 While I was able to recover, the bike’s recovery was not so simple.

 The long road to recovery